 Salsa de chile cascabel on simple nachos

-Diana Kennedy is the queen of Mexican cuisine.
-She has received heaps of awards, including the Order of the Aztec Eagle (big in Mexico), and a James Beard Foundation Award (big in food land).
-In 2002, Prince Charles visited Kennedy at her home to appoint her an MBE, for “furthering cultural relations between the UK and Mexico”.
+Diana Kennedy is literally the queen of Mexican cuisine.
+She has received numerous awards, including the Order of the Aztec Eagle (highly regarded in Mexico) and a James Beard Foundation Award (highly regarded in the culinary world).
+In 2002, Prince Charles visited Kennedy at her home to appoint her an MBE for “furthering cultural relations between the UK and Mexico.”
 Every cookbook of hers is massive, filled with fantastic recipes and keeps me very happy in the kitchen.
-This is one of her early cookbooks and one that is filled with authentic recipes and flavours.
+This is just the cookbook you want to get into some serious Mexican cooking.

-For more recipes from this cookbook, click here.
+For more recipes from The Cuisines of Mexico cookbook, click here.

 Ingredients: